fdemoor/spark-benchmark/README.md

 ## TPC-H Benchmark

-The TPC-H queries were written in Spark by Savvas Savvides, see [here](https://github.com/ssavvides/tpch-spark) for the original repository.
+The TPC-H queries using the Spark DataFrame API were written by Savvas Savvides, see [here](https://github.com/ssavvides/tpch-spark) for the original repository.